-The getFullName() and getFullPath() methods are extensively used in graphical runtime environments (Tkenv, Qtenv), and also when assembling runtime error messages.
+The getFullName() and getFullPath() methods are extensively used in graphical runtime environments like Qtenv, and also when assembling runtime error messages.

-In contrast to getName() and getFullName() which return const char \ pointers, getFullPath() returns std::string.
-This makes no difference when logging via EV", but when getFullPath() is used as a "%s" argument to sprintf(), one needs to write getFullPath().c\str().
+In contrast to getName() and getFullName() which return const char pointers, getFullPath() returns std::string.
+This makes no difference when logging via EV", but when getFullPath() is used as a "%s" argument to sprintf(), one needs to write getFullPath().c_str().